remindmodel/remind/tutorials/1_GettingREMIND.md

 For post-processing model outputs *Latex* is required (<https://www.latex-project.org/get/>).
 To be seen by the model it also needs to be added to the PATH variable of your system.

-If the following lines of code are executed withour error, then you are all set!
+If the following lines of code are executed without error, then you are all set!

 ``` r
 system("gams")